Social selling. It’s a term that divides opinion within the sales world.

-The thing you need to realise is that your prospects are on LinkedIn.
+The thing you need to realize is that your prospects are on LinkedIn.
 A lot of their information is on LinkedIn.
-You can connect, interact and build the foundations of a relationship on LinkedIn which radically enhances the sales process. – Daniel Disney, Founder @thedailysales
+You can connect, interact and build the foundations of a relationship on LinkedIn which radically enhances the sales process. –Daniel Disney, Founder @thedailysales

 Rookie: Optimize Your Damn Profile!

 This is possibly the most important advice I can give you.
-Your profile needs to be optimised for your target buyer persona.
+Your profile needs to be optimized for your target buyer persona.
 Think, what do they want to see?

-If you’re still using your LinkedIn profile like an online CV then you need to take a long hard look in the mirror, my friend.
+If you’re still using your LinkedIn profile as an online CV then you need to take a long hard look in the mirror, my friend.

 Here are two quick actionable tips to turn your profile from zero to hero:

 - Change your headline.
 Make it something memorable that clearly explains to anyone how you can add value to them.
 Give them a reason to click through to your profile.

 If you look at the headline on my profile you’ll notice that it’s short and straight to the point, it explains the value that I can offer someone immediately.

 Our tool at Leadfeeder helps companies uncover B2B sales leads so I decided to go with something that clearly communicates this.
 I also added a money bag emoji at the end.
 There’s nothing technical here at all, I just think it’s cool and it spices up my profile a little.
 Anything I can do to stand out then I’ll do it.